We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 can be treated like a struct llist_node *

-If we have these structures:
+If we have these structures with similar members:

 struct base {